breser/git2consul/readme.md

 ##### Requirements / Caveats

-* git2consul does most of its git work by shelling out to git.  git must be installed and on your path.
+* git2consul does most of its Git work by shelling out to git.
+Git must be installed and on your path.
 * git2consul does the rest of its work by calling Consul's REST API.
 A Consul agent must be running on localhost.
 * git2consul has only been tested on Unix.